 The use of different device types has been measured since 2016 in the STS.
 Disposable devices (pre-filled for limited use, non-rechargeable and non-refillable) were the least popular until 2021, before increasing sharply in popularity30 and becoming the most popular by 2023 (Fig 3.3).
 The increase does not appear to have substantially reduced the use of other devices but has, instead, contributed to a rise in the overall prevalence of the use of e-cigarettes.
-Tank models (rechargeable devices with tanks that can be refilled) were the most popular type between 2016 and 2021.31 Cartridge models (rechargeable devices (where users combine device parts) have consistently been less popular device types, at approximately 1%.
+Tank models (rechargeable devices with tanks that can be refilled) were the most popular type between 2016 and 2021.31 Cartridge models (rechargeable devices with cartridges that can be replaced) and modular devices (where users combine device parts) have consistently been less popular device types, at approximately 1%.